boku7/boku7.github.io/_posts/2019-09-15-SLAE32_1_BindShell.md

   struct in_addr sin_addr;   /* internet address */
  };
 ```
-This is the struct for the internet address `in_addr` which is needed for the struct above `sockaddr_in`.
+This is the struct we will need to fufill the third arguement in the above struct.
 ```c
 struct in_addr {
      uint32_t       s_addr;     /* address in network byte order */